irenecelebrin/pands-project/README.md

 A **stateful approach** is used on Matplotlib, using pyplot to store the information related to each plot (source: [Matplotlib essentials](https://medium.com/@The_Gambitier/matplotlib-essentials-e376ed954201)).

 **About the histograms**

 The histograms highlight the distribution of each feature with regard to dimensions ([Exploratory Data Analysis on Iris Dataset](https://www.geeksforgeeks.org/exploratory-data-analysis-on-iris-dataset/)).
 What is worth pointing out is:
 - **Petal length and Petal width** have a similar frequency distribution: many samples have smaller dimensions (Petal length: 1-2cm, width: 0.1-0.5cm), then there is few samples in the range immediately after, and then frequency increases again (Petal length: 4+cm, width: 1.4cm).
 This can be the sign of a positive correlation between the features.
 - **Sepal length and Sepal width** do not seem to have a similar frequency distribution, if not that they tend to have higher frequency (more samples) in the centre of the range, and fewer at the lower and higher end.
 However, Sepal length has higher frequency in the first 2/3 of the  (5-6.5cm), while Sepal width has lowe frequency at both ends, and high frequency in the center of the range (3-3.5cm).

 ### 4. Boxplots

 Module: boxplots.py

 **What it does**

 Boxplots.py loads the iris dataset and plots four boxplots representing the distribution of samples for each feature.
-About boxplots: [Matplotlib.axes.Axes.boxplot](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.boxplot.html)
+About boxplots: [Matplotlib.axes.Axes.boxplot](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.boxplot.html).

 **How it works**

+A function is created to plot boxplots for each feature in the dataset.
 To allow more personalization of the plot with regard to colors, a **stateless** (or object-oriented) approach to Matplotlib is used.
 The same colors used in the histograms are used, to make it easier to associate the plots and compare the data.

+Finally, another function is created to save the plot to an image file.

 **About the plot**

-Boxplots are used to complement the analysis on the distribution of samples with regard to each features.
-What stands out from the plot is:
+Boxplots are used to complement the distribution analysis performed with histograms.
+The boxplots highlight the following trends in the features:

 - **Sepal length**: The lower whisker and the plot (corresponding to 1st, 2nd and 3rd quartiles) seem to have similar dimensions, which means that the frequency of samples in those ranges is similar.
-On the other hand, the higher whisker is longer, showing that samples in the 4th quartile are more sparse and less frequent.
+On the other hand, the higher whisker is longer, showing that samples after the 3rd quartile (=75% of the samples) are more sparse and less frequent.
 - **Sepal width**: it is the feature with the lowest variation, with samples concentrated in a narrow interval.
 In particular, the box (i.e. the range between the 1st and the 3rd quartile) is particularly narrow, showing a high frequency of values in that range.
 At the ends, particulary at the higher end, there are some fliers (outliers).
 This is coherent with what has been observed in the histogram.
 - **Petal length** has the highest distribution, which means that sample dimensions vary more.
 It is also worth pointing out that the box is plartilarly wide, showing low distribution between the 1st and 3rd quartile.
 - **Petal width** it shows a similar trend to Petal length, but with lower variation: short lower whisker, wide box, median line close to the higher end of the box, longer upper whisker.
 This is also coherent with the observations made about histograms.